 \section{Conclusion}

-We measure the degree of consumption partial insurance to income shocks, accounting for higher-order moments of the distribution of income.
-Such moments, in particular left skewness and excess kurtosis, are important features of unexplained income growth, highlighted in several recent papers.
-Our focus is on \emph{measuring} partial insurance without taking a stance on specific mechanisms at the nexus of income and consumption; as such, we relate closely to the seminal work of \citet{Blundell_Pistaferri_Preston2008} -- BPP as we called it throughout -- who introduced a methodology to measure partial insurance directly in the data.
+We introduce a simple analytical framework to measure the degree of consumption partial insurance to income shocks, accounting for higher-order moments of the income distribution.
+Such moments, in particular left skewness and excess kurtosis, are important features of unexplained income growth, documented recently in the U.S. and other countries.

-Tail income risk, however, plays little role in their framework because they linearize the consumption rule (a poor approximation when extreme shocks command a large consumption response due to concave utility) and they ignore moments higher than second-order.
-These are all features that the present paper improves on.
-We use recent income and consumption data from the PSID (1999--2019) and we establish three main new insights.